What Affects Rates?

 - The geographic location of a town in which the home is located.

-- The age of the home construction (unless identical credit is also offered for one or more renovated systems as noted above).
+- The age of the home construction (may offer one or more discounts for renovated systems as noted above).

 - Different zip code areas in the same town.